AndrewSB/mediapipe/mediapipe/examples/ios/holistictrackinggpu/README.md

 - Drag the framework to Frameworks, Libraries and Embedded Content
 - Embed and Sign the framework
 - Run the app

+## For Holistic, remember to pass CMTime timestamp in process video